How do I register for the Eureka Stair Climb?

-Yes, we love having corporate groups of volunteers, supporting the Eureka Stair Climb!
-This can be either on event day, 17th Nov, or for the early set-up and bib collection arrangements on Thur 14th or Fri 15th Nov 2019.
+Yes, we would love having corporate groups of volunteers, supporting the Eureka Stair Climb!
+This can be either on event day, 17th Nov 2019 or for the early set-up and bib collection arrangements on either Thur 14th nov or Fri 15th Nov 2019.

 Volunteering at the Eureka Stair Climb event or climbing in the Corporate Challenge category are ideal team building opportunities.
 Colleagues will work together outside of the regular workplace enviroment, help make the event a success and support a fantastic cause.